Single site Greater than Low Risk Applications

 All application submission, feedback, correspondence, information requests and approvals occur within Ethical Review Manager (ERM).

-REGI is here to help.
-If you are not sure where to start or have a question regarding your research project, email us at r[email protected] and a member of the REGI team will get back to you within 24 hours.
+RDU is here to help.
+If you are not sure where to start or have a question regarding your research project, email us at r[email protected] and a member of the RDU team will get back to you within 24 hours.
 If you have a current application underway, please ensure you include your Barwon Health reference number in your enquiry.